RaresAnghel08/rmi-website/content/contest/vm.md

 **Contestants are not required to use the Virtual Machine!** However, we encourage you to do so.

+However, **contestants from countries or areas where proctoring is not possible due to disease control laws MUST use this virtual machine**.
+The virtual machine has a read-only root partition, and the contestant user does not have `sudo` priviledges.
+The VM is based on [NixOS](https://nixos.org).

 The virtual machine includes the following software:

 * XFCE Desktop Environment